Causal Explanations of Structural Causal Models: Deriving a Causal Explanation for the Causal Hans As analogue and wordplay to the ``Clever Hans'' notion, see Introduction. Example

-As a first observation towards the interpretation construction, note that the why-question contains a relative notion \emph{``why \dots \textbf{bad}?''} that implicitly compares the individual (here, Hans) to the remaining population (here, Jonas and Kurt).
-As a second key idea, note that by definition there can only exist a causal effect from some variable to another \emph{if and only if} there is a directed path in the causal graph of $\mathcal{M}$.
-Furthermore, given such a causal relation from say $X$ to $Y$ we can further differentiate between the cases $X \overset{+}{\rightarrow} Y$ and $X \overset{-}{\rightarrow} Y$ and how each variable's instance $x,y$ again relate to the remaining population (to $\mu^X,\mu^Y$).
-Formally, we collect all these quantities in a tuple. \begin{defin} The tuple $C_{XY}{:=}(\mathfrak{g}(X{\rightarrow}Y),x,y,\mu^X,\mu^Y)$ is called causal scenario. \end{defin} As a third idea, consider the difference in causal effects i.e., that some variables exert more influence than others.
-Fortunately, we can capture all these ideas formally using first-order logic (FOL). \begin{defin}[FOL Interpretation Rules] Let $C_{YX}$ denote a causal scenario (see Def.\ref{def:cs}), let $s(x) \in \{-1,1\}$ be the sign of a scalar, let $R_i\in \{<,>\}$ be a binary ordering relation and let $\mathcal{Z}_X=\{|\mathfrak{g}(Z{\rightarrow} X)| : Z{\in}\Pa_X\}$ be the set of absolute parental causal effects onto $X$.
-We define FOL-based rule functions $\mathcal{R}_i(C_{YX}, R_1, R_2, s, \mathcal{Z}_X) \in \{-1, 0, 1 \}$, \begin{enumerate}[start=1,label={($\mathcal{R}_\arabic*$})] \item{\makebox[5cm][l]{Excitation.
-If $R_1 {\neq} R_2$, then:}} $R_1(s(\mathfrak{g}(Y {\rightarrow} X)), 0) \land (R_2(y,\mu_Y) \vee R_1(x,\mu_X))$, \item{\makebox[5cm][l]{Inhibition.
-If $R_1 {\neq} R_2$, then:}} $R_1(s(\mathfrak{g}(Y {\rightarrow} X)), 0) \land R_1(y, \mu_Y) \land R_2(x, \mu_X)$, \item{\makebox[5cm][l]{Preference.
-If $|\mathcal{Z}_X|>1$, then}} $Y \iff \arg\max_{Z{\in} \mathcal{Z}_X} Z$, \end{enumerate} indicating for each rule $\mathcal{R}_i$ how the causal relation $Y{\rightarrow} X$ satisfies that rule (e.g.\ for $\mathcal{R}_1$ either Over- or Under-Excitation when $\mathcal{R}_1\neq 0$ and No Excitation if $\mathcal{R}_1=0$). \end{defin} One can easily verify that these rules form the building blocks for the generation of causal interpretations like Int.\ref{int:hans}.
-That is, $\mS_{\mathcal{M}}$ (or indirectly $\mathcal{M}$) tells us that the mobility of any individual will decrease with decreasing overall health and upon observing that Hans's health has been ``bad'' in the first place, we can conclude that the questioned state of mobility is due to Hans's health.
-We can now increase the granularity of the reasoning \emph{recursively} that, yet again, Hans's health is in such state due to his age and food habits.
-However, at this stage we can introduce two more detailed distinctions.
-One, that Hans's food habits are actually above average and therefore \emph{not} the reason for his lack of mobility.
-Second, that age's causal effect wages in more than that of food habits, as a general statement of the given SCM, thus the \emph{asymmetry} in attribution (``mostly due'').
-Conclusively, a \emph{Structural Causal Interpretation (SCI)} depends on a measure of relativeness on a given data population, as implied by the given why-question, and on qualitative aspects of the structural equations provided by the assumed SCM.
-Finally, we formally define SCI: \begin{defin}[SCI] Let $Q_X, \mS_{\mathcal{M}}$ like before be a why-question and the causal effect weighted graph for SCM $\mathcal{M}$, and let $\mD\in\mathbb{R}^{n\times |\mathbf{V}|}$ denote our data set.
+We mainly used four ideas or pieces of knowledge in our argument above: (I) that there is a relative notion in the why question $Q_M$ like ``why \dots bad?'' that implicitly compares an individual (here, Hans) to the remaining population, (II) note that by definition there can only exist a causal effect from some variable to another \emph{if and only if} one is the argument of the other in a structural equation of $\mathcal{M}$, (III) the causal effect $\alpha_{X\rightarrow Y}$ allows us to assert whether the observed values for $(x,y)$ are ``surprising'' or not (e.g.\ it was not surprising that $m_H < \mu^M$ after observing $h_H > 0$ and knowing that $\gamma > 0$ since decreasing health means decreasing mobility in general and Hans is old), and (IV) that some causal effects are more important or influental than others (e.g.\ age versus food habits w.r.t.\ health).
+We can neatly collect all information from (I-III) in a single tuple which we call causal scenario. \begin{defin} The tuple $C_{XY}{:=}(\alpha_{X\rightarrow Y},x,y,\mu^X,\mu^Y)$ is called causal scenario. \end{defin} The (IV) point we can capture separately as will be shown below.
+Now, we finally express our build up intuition and understanding into rules expressed in first-order logic that will then allow us to compute causal explanations like Exp.\ref{int:hans} automatically. \begin{defin}[Explanation Rules] Let $C_{XY}$ denote a causal scenario, let $s(x) \in \{-1,1\}$ be the sign of a scalar, let $R_i\in \{<,>\}$ be a binary ordering relation and let $\mathcal{Z}_X=\{|\alpha_{Z{\rightarrow} X}| : Z{\in}\Pa_X\}$ be the set of absolute parental causal effects onto $X$.
+We define FOL-based rule functions as \begin{enumerate}[start=1,label={(ER$\arabic*$})] \item{\makebox[3cm][l]{If $R_1 {\neq} R_2$, then:}} $R_1(s(\alpha_{X {\rightarrow} Y}), 0) \land (R_2(y,\mu^Y) \vee R_1(x,\mu^X))$, \item{\makebox[3cm][l]{If $R_1 {\neq} R_2$, then:}} $R_1(s(\alpha_{X {\rightarrow} Y}), 0) \land R_1(y, \mu^Y) \land R_2(x, \mu^X)$, and \item{\makebox[3cm][l]{If $|\mathcal{Z}_X|>1$, then}} $Y \iff \arg\max_{Z{\in} \mathcal{Z}_X} Z$ \end{enumerate} indicating for each rule ER$i(\cdot)\in\{-1,0,1\}$ how the causal relation $X{\rightarrow} Y$ satisfies that rule. \end{defin} One can easily verify that these rules form the building blocks for the generation of causal explanation like in Exp.\ref{fig:overview}.
+We can now give a simple recursive algorithm that traverses all possible directed paths (or causal chains) to the queried variable checking each of rules \textit{ER}$i$ thus constructing a unique code that maps to a unique answer.
+We define the Structural Causal Explanation algorithm as: \begin{defin}[SCE] Like before let $Q_X, \mathcal{M}$ be a valid why-question and some proxy SCM.
+Further, let $\mD\in\mathbb{R}^{n\times |\mathbf{V}|}$ denote our data set.
 We define a recursion